devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/15-afcl.md

 Table supports column sorting out of the box.

 - By default, columns are NOT sortable.
 Enable sorting per column with `sortable: true`.
-- Clicking a sortable header cycles sorting in a tri‑state order:
+- Clicking a sortable header cycles sorting in a tri-state order:
   - none → ascending → descending → none
   - When it returns to "none", the sorting is cleared.